A hiatal hernia occurs when the upper part of your stomach bulges through the large muscle separating your abdomen and chest (diaphragm).

-In most cases, a small hiatal hernia doesn't cause problems, and you may never know you have a hiatal hernia unless your doctor discovers it when checking for another condition.
+A small hiatal hernia usually doesn't cause problems.
+You may never know you have one unless your doctor discovers it when checking for another condition.

 But a large hiatal hernia can allow food and acid to back up into your esophagus, leading to heartburn.
-Self-care measures or medications can usually relieve these symptoms, although a very large hiatal hernia sometimes requires surgery.
+Self-care measures or medications can usually relieve these symptoms.
+A very large hiatal hernia might require surgery.

 A hiatal hernia occurs when the upper part of your stomach bulges through your diaphragm into your chest cavity.

 Most small hiatal hernias cause no signs or symptoms.
-However, larger hiatal hernias can cause signs and symptoms such as:
+But larger hiatal hernias can cause:

 - Difficulty swallowing